freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 610.1

-Run the script again and use anything but a positive integer as the only argument.
+Run it again and use anything but a positive integer as the only argument.

 #### HINTS